Chucknadauld/Blackjack/README.md

 # Blackjack
-Play Blackjack exactly how the book says to
+Play Blackjack exactly how the book says to!
+Win big, don't back down.